 Rootsweb Clackmannanshire Mailing List where you can contact others interested in genealogy in Clackmannanshire.

 Sasine records are concerned with changes in the ownership of land.
-The original records are kept at the Scottish Record Office in Edinburgh and indexes for the earlier years have been published.
+The original records are kept at the National Records of Scotland in Edinburgh and indexes for the earlier years have been published.

 The 1783 Stobie's map of Clackmannanshire is available.